IndicoDataSolutions/virga/README.md

 >
 > `./run.sh` is a convience script for spawning the project inside several Docker containers managed by Docker Compose.
 Depending on the flags used to generate the application, different services will be created.
 >
-> In order for the hostname DNS resolution to succeed, `./run.sh` spawns a [DNS Proxy Server](https://mageddo.github.io/dns-proxy-server/latest/en/), which allows the container hostnames to resolve on the host machine without knowing the container IPs.
-Due to proxy restrictions, some existing services might not function correctly (namly, `gcloud` and `indico-deployment` actions may fail).
+> In order for the hostname DNS resolution to succeed, `./run.sh` spawns a [DNS proxy server](https://github.com/dvddarias/docker-hoster), which allows the container hostnames to resolve on the host machine without knowing the container IPs.
+This shouldn't cause any complications since it simply appends and removes entries from your `/etc/hosts` file, but if problems occur, only run the service while testing your generated application.

 ### Creating a user